dnsimple/dnsimple-support/content/writing guide.markdown

 **Adverbs**

 * Adverbs add length without contributing depth.
 * 99% of the time you won’t need that adverb.
-“Interestingly”, “usually”, “generally”, “typically” are ones I see often, and most of the time they don’t need to be there.
+“Interestingly”, “usually”, “generally”, “typically” are used often, and most of the time they don’t need to be there.
 * Very, really, a lot - these are unnecessary filler words.
 Try to avoid them in support writing.
 We want to keep things as clean and concise as possible.

 **Avoid negative language**